jina-ai/docs/chapters/tutorials/tutorial_01.rst

     from jina import Document
     d = Document.from_csv(fp, field_resolver={'question': 'text'})

 So what happened there?
-We created a Document `d`, and we use `from_csv` to load our dataset.
+We created a Document `d`, and we uses `from_csv` to load our dataset.
 We use `field_resolver` to map the text from our dataset to the Document attributes.

 By now, you should have this: